PUC Actions Related to COVID-19

 If sending by mail, please note we will not be able to process or confirm receipt of the report until we return to the office.

-Electric Generation Supplier (EGS) Financial Security Filing Guidance Memo
+Electric Generation Supplier (EGS) Financial Security Filing Guidance

 We also urge the public to file only what is necessary or urgent.
 The Commission did adopt an Emergency Order on March 13, 2020 preventing all shut offs of utility services.
+Please do not fax filings to the Commission as staff has been directed to work from home and we do not have access to the Commission’s fax machines.

 Filings that CANNOT be eFiled